Career Pathways

 Engineering 1

-Intro Drafting and Design Concepts
+Intro Drafting and Design Concepts (3D Printing and CAD)

 Introduction to Drafting and Design Concepts offers students the opportunity to combine design principles with technology to produce authentic projects.
 The initial focus will be on developing an understanding of the visual elements and the principles of design.
-Students will study both two- and three-dimensional applications and problems.
-Students will explore areas such as graphic design, architectural design, landscaping design, manufacturing design and interior design.
-Students will use drafting skills to produce detailed working drawings, sectionals, auxiliary, fasteners and simple architectural floor plans.
+Students will study both two and three-dimensional applications and problems.
+Students will explore areas such as: graphic design, architectural design, landscaping design, manufacturing design and interior design.
+Students will use drafting skills to produce detailed working drawings, sectionals, auxiliary, fasteners, and simple architectural floor plans.
 Students will also work in design teams to create pattern development and design and produce prototypes.
-They will be introduced to computer design software such as Google Sketch, SolidWorks, AutoCAD and ArchiCad.
+They will be introduced to computer design software such as Google Sketch, SolidWorks, AutoCAD, and ArchiCad.

 Level 2 Courses